josephgeorgep/atomberg/README.md

 ## Soldering Insights

-Only ground can be soldered in the given pads (marked in red)
+Only ground can be soldered in the given pads (marked in red).
+None of the other pads here works!

 ![image alt](https://github.com/josephgeorgep/atomberg/blob/d3205859a1c2604d09c4c08dceb7bda9cfacec2c/assets/board.png)